 Hypervitaminosis D develops when the bearded dragons food has been overdosed with vitamin and mineral supplements.

 Signs are lethargy, vagueness and loss of appetite.

-Treatment: Intensive veterinary treatment and fluid therapy is required in order to lower the calcium level safely.
+Treatment involves Intensive veterinary intervention and fluid therapy in order to lower the calcium level safely.

-Please note: Never attempt to force feed your bearded dragon for whatever reason unless you have been advised and shown how by a specialist reptile vet.
+Please note: Do not attempt to force feed your bearded dragon unless you have been advised and shown how to by a specialist reptile vet.

 Also see My Bearded Dragon Looks Sick – What Could It Be? for further information.